thesabinelim/comp1531-slackr/assumptions.md

       channel with the same name.

 user_profile:
-    - Any valid user can see the profile of any other valid user, the token supplied is not necessarily the same user from the u_id
+    - Any valid user can see the profile of any other valid user, the token supplied is not necessarily the same user from the u_id.

+message_sendlater:
+    - time_sent is a Unix timestamp.

 message_remove:
     - The conditions for the AccessError are probably wrong for this iteration